 A restraining order can legally require a person to stay a certain distance away from you or your home, place of work, school, or other places.
 It can also prohibit the abuser from owning or purchasing firearms.
 Furthermore, it can allow you to legally record conversations with that person to document potential violations of the restraining order.

 There are remedies you can seek against a person who does not obey a restraining order.
 One remedy is to contact law enforcement when a restraining order has been violated.
 Another potential remedy is that you can file a civil contempt action to punish the abuser and place him in jail.
 You may also be able to sue the abuser for monetary compensation for personal injury, property damages, intentional infliction of emotional distress, and other potential civil remedies.
 These types of cases can be complicated, and it is important that you have legal representation.
-Call or text us today at (916) 704-3009 for a free consultation to see how we can help you.
+Call or text us today at (916) 704-3009 for a consultation to see how we can help you.

 Unfortunately, false accusations of domestic violence are common.
-What is worse, oftentimes the false accusations of domestic violence comes from the abuser themselves.
-Therefore, it is important to know how to defend yourself against a false accusation of domestic violence if someone has filed a restraining order against you.
-In California, you would start by filing form DV-120, which is a court form to give a response to a domestic violence accusation.
+What is worse, oftentimes the false accusations of domestic abuse comes from the abuser themselves.
+Therefore, it is important to know how to defend yourself against a false accusation of domestic abuse if someone has filed a restraining order against you.
+In California, you would start by filing form DV-120, which is a court form to give a response to a domestic abuse accusation.
 You can attach other forms to supplement this one, such as a declaration under penalty of perjury stating the true version of the facts.
 The DV-120 form can be found by clicking here.
 For more information on domestic violence restraining orders, click here.
 Call or text us today at (916) 704-3009 for assistance in completing the required forms so that you can have a strong defense to a domestic violence accusation.